New Boston Historical Society

 One winter morning in 1854, Sevilla Jones was walking to Schoolhouse #3 near Joe English Hill with her younger brother Plummer.

 Murdered by HENRY N. SARGENT, January 13, 1854.

 [At the age of] 17 years and 9 months.

 By the revengeful hand - a malicious Henry

 When on her way to school he met her

 And with a six self-cocked pistol shot her.

 They were approached by Henry Sargent, a 23-year-old woodcutter whose family lived near the Jones family.

-Henry loved Sevilla and believed that she had given him encouragement.
+Henry loved Sevilla and he believed that she had "given him encouragement."

 However, he had a rival in another young man named Bartlett.